-Leadership is an important aspect of Greek life at Cal U. Fraternity/sorority members may be eligible for the Order of Omega leadership honor society, which recognizes men and women who are leaders in interfraternity activities; or the Gamma Sigma Alpha National Academic Greek Honor Society, open to upperclassmen who have achieved a cumulative GPA of 3.50 or higher.
+Leadership is an important aspect of Fraternity and Sorority Life at Cal U. Fraternity/sorority members may be eligible for the Order of Omega leadership honor society, which recognizes men and women who are leaders in interfraternity activities; or the Gamma Sigma Alpha National Academic Greek Honor Society, open to upperclassmen who have achieved a cumulative GPA of 3.50 or higher.

 Membership fees provide benefits for students.
-Members of Greek life organizations do have some financial responsibilities.
+Members of Fraternity and Sorority Life organizations do have some financial responsibilities.
 Most fraternities and sororities require first-year members to pay a one-time new member fee and an initiation fee.
 These cover costs for your fraternity/sorority manual, your badge (pin) and your initiation ceremony, among other benefits.

 Annual dues vary by organization.